apple/GCGC/docs/setup.md

 5. (If step 4 did not work) : Navigate to the Python3.x folder in your `Applications` folder.
 Open the folder, and run the following program: `Update Shell Profile.command`
 6. Repeat step 4.
 If lost, follow the official documentation for more setup guidance and troubleshooting

-## Installing additional packages
+## Installing packages
-You can use pip package manager to install additional packages.
+You can use pip package manager to install packages.
 1. Check if pip is already installed.
 Type `python3 -m pip --version`
 2. Use `pip3` for installing packages.
 3. `pip3 install <package name>`.